gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    DTLS record has been consumed.
 A more realistic implementation is two maximum DTLS record sizes.

    If an implementation supports partial delivery in both the SCTP API and the ULP API, and also partial processing in the DTLS/SCTP implementation, then the buffering space in the DTLS/SCTP layer ought to be no more than two DTLS records.
 In which case the MMS to set is dependent on the ULP and the endpoints capabilities.

+   In cases where not all DTLS records of a protected user messages is delivered and partial delivery is not supported, nothing will be delivered to the ULP.
+If partial deliver is supported the ULP will be informed that the received message is not complete.

 ## Replay Protection